DataFn

 Overview

-DataFn is a full-stack data management framework for TypeScript applications.
+DataFn is a full-stack data framework for TypeScript applications.
 It provides:

-• Offline-first sync -- local-first reads and writes with automatic server reconciliation.
+• Offline-first sync -- local-first reads/writes with clone, pull, push, and reconcile.

-• Multi-tenancy -- row-level namespace isolation enabled by default.
+• Namespace isolation -- row-level multi-tenancy enabled by default.

-• Plugin system -- extend behavior with hooks on queries, mutations, and sync phases.
+• Plugin hooks -- pre/post lifecycle hooks on query, mutation, and sync flows.

 DataFn is composed of three packages: